 How to Tile a Roof

 Roof tiles are typically fired clay or coloured concrete, and come in a variety of shapes and sizes.
-This articles deals with the key skill of tiling any roof which is setting it out, If you meant how to slate a roof click the link provided, alternatively if you want to know how to replace all types of roof tile, including hanging tiles, see the link at the bottom of the page.
+This article deals with the key skill of tiling any roof, which is setting it out.
+If you meant how to slate a roof click the link provided, alternatively if you want to know how to replace all types of roof tile, including hanging tiles, see the link at the bottom of the page.

 How to calculate how many roof tiles you need

-My technique on domestic property’s has always been simple, I make an educated guess.
-By that I mean for estimation purposes I can stand looking at the face or faces of a roof and write down the Width and Height of each individual face of the roof on piece of paper.
-Then when you add them up your going to be left with a square meter age or square footage figure.
-You can also measure the Width from ground level, I find its quite easy to work in meters from my minds eye, but then again I’ve doe a lot of it.
-Alternatively get a nice strong tape measure, get up some ladders an measure it.
+My technique on domestic properties has always been simple, I make an educated guess.
+By that I mean for estimation purposes I can stand looking at the face or faces of a roof and write down the Width and Height of each individual face of the roof on a piece of paper.
+Then when you add them up you are going to be left with a square metreage or square footage figure.
+You can also measure the width from ground level, I find it’s quite easy to work in metres from my minds eye, but then again I’ve done a lot of it.
+Alternatively get a nice strong tape measure, get up some ladders and measure it.

-Now you have a square meterage or square foot figure ring up your local roofing supplies merchant and they will work out how many tiles you require for your roof.
+Now you have a square metre or square foot figure, ring up your local roofing supplies merchant and they will work out how many tiles you require for your roof.

 Roofing laths roofing battens

-Roof lath or roofing battens, two different names for the same thing, strips of normally tantalised timber sometimes pressure treated with a wood preservative of some description.
-Nailed into the roofing joists or roof trusses and used to support roof tiles or slates and allow fixing into the roofing lath or batten.
+Roof lath or roofing battens, two different names for the same thing.
+Strips of tanalised timber often pressure treated with a wood preservative of some description.
+These are nailed into the roofing joists or roof trusses beneath and provide support for the roof tiles or slates, fixings can then be made into the roofing lath or batten if required.